Air Moorea

 Air Moorea was a French airline based on the grounds of Faa'a International Airport in Faaa, Tahiti, French Polynesia, France near Papeete.
 It operated passenger services within the Polynesian islands.
 Its main base was Faa'a International Airport.

 History

-The airline started operations in September 1968 and was wholly owned by Air Tahiti.
+The airline started operations in September 1968, and was wholly owned by Air Tahiti.

-As of November 2010, the airline appeared to have stopped operations.
-While it's not known what airlines their planes went to, at least one of their planes, F-OHJG, moved into operation with Air Antilles.
+Air Moorea mainly flew short inter-island services, especially the link between Tahiti and Moorea, which was among the busiest routes in French Polynesia.
+The company first used small Britten-Norman Islander and Piper Aztec, later replacing them with DHC-6 Twin Otters that handled several daily rotations on the route.

+Air Moorea ceased all operations on 1 November 2010.

+The decision followed financial losses and restructuring within its parent company Air Tahiti, compounded by the reputational and legal aftermath of the 2007 crash of Air Moorea Flight 1121.

 Fleet

 The Air Moorea fleet includes the following aircraft (at March 2007):